 He received a lethal dose of 1,000 rad neutron and 114 gamma radiation in under one second.
 He died 9 days later from radiation poisoning.

 Graves was watching the process over Slotin’s shoulder and was luckily partially shielded by Slotin’s body.
 He was hospitalized for several weeks but survived the incident.
 He later died of a heart attack.
-It is unclear whether the heart attack that killed him was a result of radiation or if it was simply genetics.

 Along with Graves and Slotin, 6 other people were in the room, all suffering minor injuries with only 1 dying of what was likely radiation-caused leukemia 19 years later.